AppsFlyerKnowledge/devhub/docs/guides/sdks/android-sdk/install-android-sdk.md

 To merge the SDK backup rules with your app backup rules and to prevent conflicts, perform the following instructions for each use case.

-### fullBackupContent=”true”
+### Fix confilict with fullBackupContent=”true”

-If you add `android:fullBackupContent="true"` inside the tag in the `AndroidManifest.xml`, you might get the following error:
+If you add `android:fullBackupContent="true"` in the `AndroidManifest.xml`, you might get the following error:

 ```
 Manifest merger failed : Attribute application@fullBackupContent value=(true)